Understanding Medical Negligence Claim Time Limits

-Firstly, there is a three-year ‘statue of limitations’ on medical and clinical negligence claim time.
+Firstly, there is a three-year ‘statute of limitations’ on medical and clinical negligence claim time.
 What this means is, if you suffer from medical or clinical negligence, you have to file your compensation claim within three years of the incident or three years from the date you first became aware that negligence occurred.

 When do I “become aware” of clinical or medical negligence?